 - Relevant: Does this goal align with other goals?
 Does it fit and make sense?

 - Timely: What is the desired time frame for accomplishing the goal?
 What smaller milestones will track progress?

 2. Proclaim What You Want to Manifest

 Once you’re clear on your goal(s), put them out there.
 Own them, proclaim them, and ask the universe to fulfill them while believing they will be.
 Engage your motor cortex by connecting with your higher vibrational energy through visualization and repetition.
+Whether you want to manifest love, compassion, personal growth or something else, you need to be deliberate.
 There are several methods for speaking your desires out into the ether.